MoshiMoshi0/TTController/docs/_pages/config/sensor.md

 ### CriticalValue
 <div class="variable-block" markdown="block">

-If any sensor exceeds this value, all devices will be set to 100% speed
+If any sensor exceeds this value, all devices will be set to 100% speed.

 **Required:** No<br>
 **Default value:**